Section 8. Approach Clearance Procedures

 (Where more than one procedure is published on a single chart and a specific procedure is to be flown),

-(To authorize a pilot to execute an ILS or an LDA approach when the glideslope is out of service)
+(To authorize a pilot to execute an or an approach when the glideslope is out of service)

 CLEARED LOCALIZER APPROACH